Geographic Spines in the 2020 Census Disclosure Avoidance System: Bringing Off-Spine Entities Closer to the Spine

-If the block-group geolevel is added at this point, we could compose the intersection of a single block group and $k$ in one of two ways.
-First, we could add all of the blocks to one another that are both inside of entity $k$ and inside of the block group.
-This would result in the block-group $u$ contributing $\sum_{v\in J(L-1, u)} c[k,l,v]$ to the OSED of $k.$ On the other hand, we could also take all of the geographic extent that the block group occupies and then subtract off the geographic region of the blocks in the complement of $k.$ This would result in this block group contributing $1 + \sum_{v\in J(L-1, u)} c[k',l,v]$ to the OSED of $k.$ Note that an additional one is added in this case because of the additional step of subtracting the complement of $k$ in the block group from the block group itself.
-Since OSED is defined as the \textit{minimum} number of geounits that must be added or subtracted to one another to define an entity, we will choose the option that results in a smaller value.
+If the block-group geolevel were to be added to the spine at this point, we could compute the intersection of a single block group and $k$ in one of two ways.
+First, we could add all the blocks together that are both inside of entity $k$ and inside of the block group.
+This would result in the block-group $u$ contributing $\sum_{v\in \textup{Children}(u)} c[k,L,v]$ to the OSED of $k.$ On the other hand, we could also take all the geographic extent that the block group occupies and then subtract off the geographic region of the blocks in the complement of $k.$ This would result in this block group contributing $1 + \sum_{v\in \textup{Children}(u)} c[k',L,v]$ to the OSED of $k.$ Note that an additional one is added in this case because of the additional step of subtracting the complement of $k$ in the block group from the block group itself.
+Since OSED is defined as the \textit{minimum} number of geounits that must be added or subtracted to one another to define an entity, we choose the option that results in a smaller value.
 Since similar derivations can be carried out for the complement of $k,$ by symmetry, we have,